ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 }
 ```

-`MovieRepository` can be specialized with 2 types of `Store`.
+`MovieRepository` is specialized with 2 types of `Store`.
 A `RemoteStore` for performing operations against a REST API and a `LocalStore` for performing operations against a local database.

 Next, we implement our features.